kalekundert/parametrize_from_file/docs/optional_params.rst

 .. note::

-   These examples build on the concepts from the `python_snippets` tutorial.
+   This tutorial build on the concepts from the `python_snippets` tutorial.

 Many tests have parameters that don't really need to be specified for every case, e.g. parameters with reasonable defaults.
 Specifying such parameters